-BI 100, CH 100 and PH 100 do not meet this requirement.
+- # Indicates major field courses. - BI 100, CH 100 and PH 100 do not meet this requirement.

-- College preparatory course (or equivalent) in English and/ 1. or communications; good verbal abilities and writing skills are major considerations for acceptance into the program; - 2.
-One year of college preparatory mathematics (Algebra I) with a grade of "C" or better.
+- College preparatory course (or equivalent) in English and/ or communications; good verbal abilities and writing skills are major considerations for acceptance into the program; - High school Algebra I with a grade of "C" or higher or NHTT's MT 103 and MT 104, both with grades of "C" or higher.